google/model-viewer/CONTRIBUTING.md

 Please include tests in your pull request.

 We recommend making your pull request from a fork.
-See [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for more information.
+See [creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for more information.